Where Is Stratified Columnar Epithelium Found

 Definition and Characteristics

 Stratified columnar epithelium is a type of epithelial tissue composed of multiple layers of cells, with the apical (outermost) layer consisting of columnar-shaped cells.
 These columnar cells are taller than they are wide and typically have elongated nuclei located near the base of the cell.
 The basal (innermost) layers often consist of cuboidal or polyhedral cells, which gradually transition into the columnar shape as they move toward the surface.
 This arrangement provides both a protective barrier due to the multiple layers and secretory capabilities due to the columnar cells.
-The presence of cilia or microvilli on the apical surface can further enhance its functional properties, aiding in the movement of substances or increasing surface area for secretion or absorption.
+The presence of cilia or microvilli on the apical surface can further enhance its functional properties, aiding in the movement of substances or increasing surface area for secretion or absorption Turns out it matters..

 Scientific Foundations